mebauer/nyc-floodzone-analysis/CONTRIBUTING.md

     $ git commit -m "A brief summary of the commit
     >
-    > A paragraph describing what changed and its impact."
+    > A paragraph describing what change

 ## Coding Conventions